rajendrabraj/AgenticAI2025/n8n_Workflows/N8nReadme.md

 ✅ N8n Workflow-  Testing of DATA upload and Chunking of the Data

-✅ N8n Workflow-  Testing of the Chain of Thoughts
+✅ N8n Workflow-  Implementation of Chain of Thoughts

+✅ N8n Workflow-  Docker to Supabase and Retrieve from Supabase connectivity.